migbernardo/cifo_project/README.md

 ### Description

-This project is about the development of a genetic algorithm implementation to solve sudoku puzzles for learning purposes.
+This project is about the development of a genetic algorithm implementation to solve sudoku puzzles.

 ### Repo's structure